2.6 Building road safety management capacity

 Successful road safety management is a systematic process.
 This has been defined and effective practice has been translated into working management system models for jurisdictions and organisations to provide tools to help address the Decade’s goals (GRSF, 2009; GRSF, 2013 OECD, 2008; ISO, 2012).
 As illustrated in Figure 2.3, key institutional management functions produce effective, system-wide interventions designed to produce road safety results for the interim and the long-term.
 See Safety Management System for a further discussion of country and organisational road safety management system frameworks.

 The key challenge for LMICs and international development is how to successfully implement the Global Plan's recommendations where road safety management capacity is weak.
 The critical issues for success are:

-Based on reviews of successful as well as unsuccessful practice, the World Bank’s Global Road Safety Facility has produced a country investment model in road safety management guidelines that is designed to assist LMICs and development aid agencies in addressing the issues outlined in Critical Success Factor in Building Road Safety Management Capacity (GRSF 2009, 2013).
-These guidelines acknowledge that LMICs cannot expect to develop all the road safety management arrangements evident in the best performing countries overnight.
-They outline a practical approach designed to overcome capacity barriers outlined above, as well as take account of the learning and absorptive capacity of the country concerned.
-These tools are described further in Safety Management System.
+Based on reviews of successful as well as unsuccessful practice, the World Bank’s Global Road Safety Facility has produced a country investment model in road safety management guidelines that is designed to assist LMICs and development aid agencies in addressing the issues outlined above (GRSF 2009, 2013).
+These guidelines outline a practical approach designed with tools that are described further in Safety Management System.
 Specific guidance on steps to be taken by roads authorities in relation to the safe planning, design, operation and use of the road network is outlined in Part Planning, Design & Operation.